 The surname Hobband was first found in Huntingdonshire, where they held a family seat from very early times.

-Important Dates for the Hobband family
+Early History of the Hobband family

 This web page shows only a small excerpt of our Hobband research.
 Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Hobband History in all our PDF Extended History products and printed products wherever possible.